Date of Degree

 Copyright 2012 Ji-Hyeon Jacee Cho

 Cho, Ji-Hyeon Jacee.
-"Remapping nominal features in the second language." dissertation, University of Iowa, 2012.
+"Remapping nominal features in the second language."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.